crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - The [Techical Questions & Answers](/../../discussions/53) discussion, can help you to solve doubts about any techical detail.
 - The [Basic GitHub Commands](/../../docs/still_does_not_exist) document, can help you to remember the most commonly used GitHub commands.
 - The [Development Environment Setup](/../../docs/still_does_not_exist) document, explains the tools your'e going to need and how to get ready to code.
+- The [Resources for Developers](/../../docs/still_does_not_exist) document, will give you some useful resources an tools you can use.

 ### Skilsets

-Below you can see the recommended skill sets to carry out your collaboration at different level of the project.
+Below you can see the recommended skill sets to carry on your collaboration at different project levels.

 #### Workflow Nodes Development Skill Set
 - A good level in .Net Core 3.x or newest versions and C# Language